 Project Bank Accounts

-The Queensland Government has completed a review of its Project Bank Account framework and a copy of the report of the review’s findings has now been released.
+The Queensland Government undertook a review of its Project Bank Account framework and a copy of the Evaluation Panel’s report was released in November 2019.
 See the Panel’s report page for more information.
+The Panel’s recommendations have been considered by the Government which accepted-in-principal all 20 of the recommendations.

 What are Project Bank Accounts?